tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 ## Overview

-In [panel data analysis](/paneldata), data comprises observations on individuals across multiple time periods, offering valuable insights into changing trends and patterns.
-However, a common challenge within this framework is serial correlation, also known as autocorrelation, wherin the error terms in a regression model are correlated across consecutive periods in the dataset.

-{{% example %}}

-Consider a regression model equation where $\epsilon_{it}$ represents the error term for each observation (entity `i` in time period `t`):

-{{<katex>}}
-Y_{it} = \beta_0 + \beta_1 X_{it} + \epsilon_{it}
-{{</katex>}}

-{{% /example %}}

-Addressing serial correlation is crucial as it can affect model outcomes, potentially resulting in misleading standard errors estimated for the OLS coefficients.
-In this article, we will explore various methods for testing serial correlation in your data using simple R code examples.
-Additionally, we will discuss potential solutions to mitigate the impact of serial correlation.
+[Panel data analysis](/paneldata) involves studying observations on individuals over multiple time periods, offering valuable insights into changing trends and patterns.
+However, a common challenge in panel data analysis is serial correlation, also known as autocorrelation, where the error terms in regression models are correlated across different periods.
+Addressing serial correlation is crucial as it bias the standard estimated for the OLS coefficients.
+In this article, we will explore methods for testing serial correlation in panel data using R code examples.
+Additionally, we will discuss how to address serial correlation.

 ## What is serial correlation?

-One of the fundamental Gauss-Markov assumptions for achieving the Best Linear Unbiased Estimators (BLUE) the OLS estimates to be BLUE (*best linear unbiased estimate*) pertains to the error terms.
-In mathematical terms, it is expressed as:
+The Gauss-Markov assumption for OLS estimators states that error terms should be uncorrelated across different time periods given the covariates X. This is expressed as follows:

 $Corr(u_t, u_s | X) = 0 $  for all $t ≠ s$

-This assumption states that, given the covariates X, errors in different periods should be uncorrelated.
-When errors exhibit serial correlation, this assumption is violated.
+This assumption is violated when the errors exhibit serial correlation.

-{{% tip %}}

-Serial correlation can appear in either *positive* or *negative* patterns.

-*Positive serial correlation* occurs when an unexpected high (low) value in the dependent variable is followed by similar high (low) values in subsequent periods.
+Serial correlation can appear in either *positive* or *negative* patterns. *Positive serial correlation* occurs when an unexpected high (low) value in the dependent variable is followed by similar high (low) values in subsequent periods.
 Above-average errors in one period are mirrored in the next period, leading to an underestimation of the true uncertainty around the OLS estimates.

 Conversely, *negative serial correlation* happens when deviations from the mean in one period are followed by opposite deviations in subsequent periods.
 This leads to an overestimation of the true uncertainty around the estimates.